moramadan98/phoneBook/README.md

 cd phoneBook
 ```

-now all you need to (Build and run) phoneBook.asm by the next command (CAUTION!
+now all you need to (Build and run) PhoneBook.asm by the next command (CAUTION!
 We assume you have already install NASM)

 ```
-nasm -felf64 phoneBook.asm && ld phoneBook.o && ./a.out
+nasm -felf64 PhoneBook.asm && ld PhoneBook.o && ./a.out
 ```

 Voila! now you have the program running in your terminal.